Three Graduates are the First to Receive Mental Health Counseling Master’s Degree

 Among the initial group of nine RIETS students to embark on the pilot program designed to provide rabbis with the tools to meet the emotional needs of their future constituents, Rabbi Dan Cohen, Rabbi Jeremy Yechiel Bresler and Ian Richmond marked another milestone: the first to continue on to earn a master’s degree in mental health counseling.

-The RIETS/Ferkauf Program in Mental Health Counseling is designed to bring the rabbinical students to another level of understanding of psychology and the emotional needs of their congregants and students, according to Rabbi Neal Turk, Mashgiach [kosher supervisor], RIETS Semicha Program, and director of RIETS/Ferkauf Program.
+The RIETS/Ferkauf Program in Mental Health Counseling is designed to bring the rabbinical students to another level of understanding of psychology and the emotional needs of their congregants and students, according to Rabbi Neal Turk, Mashgiach [religious advisor], RIETS Semicha Program, and director of RIETS/Ferkauf Program.
 “Rabbis are the often the first to notice serious problems in individuals and families,” he said.
 “We are training them to recognize and understand what to do when they are called upon to help these people.”

 When New York State revised a law regarding the scope of practice for mental health counselors several years ago, Ferkauf was the first school in New York City—and one of the first in the state—to take advantage of the new legislation by offering the master’s degree in mental health counseling.
 As the quality and number of applicants have steadily increased, the school has strengthened offerings, clinical training and faculty as well as its ability to help students to make the all-important transition from training to practice.